-- (c) The Appellate Panel chosen shall designate one (1) arbitrator as chairperson.
-If the Appellate Panel is unable, within three (3) days following selection, to designate a chairperson, then the AAA shall designate such chairperson. - (d) A vacancy (i.e., an arbitrator who becomes unavailable or experiences a conflict of interest after appointment) shall be filled by the AAA in accordance with the provisions set forth in R-10-a and R-10-b of the Appellate Procedures set forth in this Exhibit "C".
+- (c) The AAA shall designate a chairperson for the Appellate Panel. - (d) A vacancy (i.e., an arbitrator who becomes unavailable or experiences a conflict of interest after appointment) shall be filled by the AAA in accordance with the provisions set forth in R-10-a and R-10-b of the Appellate Procedures set forth in this Exhibit "C".